 Master's Degree Programs

-- Master of Arts in Intercultural Service, Leadership, and Management (Self-Designed)
+- Master of Arts in Climate Change and Global Sustainability

-- Master of Arts in International Education (on campus)
+- Master of Arts in Humanitarian Assistance and Crisis Management

-- Master of Arts in International Education (online with short residencies in Vermont)
+- Master of Arts in International Education (Online with brief residencies in Vermont)

-- Master of Arts in Sustainable Development: International Policy and Management (hybrid)
+- Master of Arts in Sustainable Development (Online with brief residencies in Vermont and abroad)

-- Master of Arts in TESOL (online with short residencies in Vermont)
+- Master of Arts in TESOL (Online with brief residencies in Vermont)

 - Conflict Transformation Across Cultures (CONTACT) Summer Peacebuilding Program (Brattleboro, Vermont)